sanjaysampat/SanjaySwiftUI/README.md

         * Continuing how to create proper observers of AVPlayer.
             * Issue while adding more observers.
             * 'SourceKitService" and/or 'Swift' process on mac taking max memory, so xcode and all mac proccesses slogs to halt ( macOS Catalina 10.15.6, tried on XCode 11.6 and 11.5).
 The issue was solved after update of XCode 11.7.
     * Added Navigation view - 'Menu' option in content view.
-Now back and User Settings button on navigation bar.
+Now back and User Settings button on navigation bar. ( Menu items are seperated in 'Menu' option and 'Menu List' option views. )

         ![localizationLanguges](readmeResource/Menu.jpg)